andreas-grimm/GD-BASIC/doc/BASIC.md

   As of this version, the addition of two variables is supported for all data types.
 If the left-hand expression is a number, integer, or boolean then adds the two expressions; otherwise concatenates the two strings.
-  In this case the second value can be of any type, the vairable will be converted to a string.
+  In this case the second value can be of any type, the variable will be converted to a string.

 * \<expression\> `-` \<expression\>:
-  The substraction is supported for numbers and integers.
+  The subtraction is supported for numbers and integers.

 * \<expression\> `*` \<expression\>:
   Multiplication is supported for numbers, integers, and booleans.

 * \<expression\> `/` \<expression\>:
-  Division is supported for numbers and intwgers
+  Division is supported for numbers and integers

 * \<expression\> `<` \<expression\>